mirsaeedi/azure-api-management-devops-resource-kit/README.md

 ## Variables

 In practice, a great degree of customization and flexibility is required to cover a wide range of deployment scenarios.
-Global and Local variables can be defined to customize the yml file and policies according to requirements imposed by environment or other conditions.
+Global and Local variables can be defined to customize the yml file and policies according to requirements imposed by the environment or other conditions.

-The following yml sample shows how we can have a customizeable deployment definition by replacing raw values with a user-defined variable.
+The following yml sample shows how we can have a customizable deployment definition by replacing raw values with a user-defined variable.

 ```yml
 version: 0.0.1